Bastien Héry

-Bastien Charles Patrick Héry (born 23 March 1992) is a professional footballer who plays as a midfielder, most recently for League of Ireland First Division club Galway United F.C..
-Born in France, he represents the Madagascar national team.
+Bastien Charles Patrick Héry (born 23 March 1992) is a professional footballer who plays as a midfielder.
+Born in France, he plays for the Madagascar national team.

-Héry started his career at Paris Saint-Germain II, before moving to England to join Sheffield Wednesday's Development Squad in June 2012.
-In summer 2013, Héry became Keith Hill's first signing at Rochdale.
-Héry emerged as a big influence in the final weeks of the campaign as Rochdale secured promotion to League One.
-In his second season with the club he went on to become a prominent figure within the team featuring on 28 occasions during the 2014–15 season which saw Rochdale finish in the top half of the division.
-He then went on to play for Carlisle United before a spell at Accrington Stanley.
-He then signed for League of Ireland Premier Division side Limerick for the 2017 season before signing for their Munster neighbours Waterford.
-After a spell at Linfield, Bastien Héry signed for Dublin club Bohemians.
-On 27 July 2021, Hery signed for Derry City on loan until the end of the season.

 Club career

 Early career

 Born in Brou-sur-Chantereine, France, Héry started playing football when he was six and joined US Torcy.
 Héry then joined Paris Saint-Germain.
 Héry revealed he went on a trial at Toulouse, Strasbourg and Auxerre.

 After two years at PSG since turning professional, Héry was released by the club before joining EFL Championship club Sheffield Wednesday in the summer of 2012.
 Héry stated moving to England helped him cope leaving PSG.